Naomi Osaka 2022: Net Worth, Salary, and Endorsements

 In her hometown tournament at Pan Pacific Open 2019 in Osaka, the Japanese ace finally ended her title-less run.

 The following week, she went on to clinch the title in Beijing, China by knocking down Ashleigh Barty in the finals.
 The end of her 2019 season was marred by injuries.
+She won her third Grand Slam at the 2020 US Open, defeating Victoria Azarenka.

 Osaka is dating rapper YBN Cordae.
-Once as a fangirl, she accepted a ‘date’ with Michael B Jordan for the premiere of Creed 2.
+Once as a fangirl, she accepted a 'date' with Michael B. Jordan for the premiere of Creed 2.

 Over the past ten years, Yonex has been sponsoring Osaka's tennis rackets.
 Nike supports her with apparel.
 She is the ambassador for Japanese automobile manufacturer Nissan Motor and Japanese electronics manufacturer Citizen Watch.